Four days. 690 miles. Countless captivating stories. A short documentary on the people and stuff at the world's longest yard sale. Read more

 0 backers Limited (2 left of 2)

 Lawn gnome level.
 An exquisite knick knack of lawn gnome stature -- personally selected by Riley and Katrina somewhere along the yard sale route.
-Stamped with an official "Riley and Katrina 127 Sale" seal of approval.Estimated delivery:Ships within the US only
+Stamped with an official "Riley and Katrina 127 Sale" seal of approval.Estimated delivery:Only ships to: United States

 1 backer Limited (1 left of 2)

 Lawn gnome + homemade apple pie level.
 An exquisite knick knack of lawn gnome stature -- personally selected by Riley and Katrina somewhere along the yard sale route.
 Stamped with an official "Riley and Katrina 127 Sale" seal of approval.
-PLUS a homemade apple pie -- baked with love for you by Riley.Estimated delivery:Ships within the US only
+PLUS a homemade apple pie -- baked with love for you by Riley.Estimated delivery:Only ships to: United States

 - (30 days)